 The growing prevalence of dementia is one of the most significant challenges for the sustainability of health and social care systems and the wellbeing of communities, families and individuals.
 Particularly in LMICs, disadvantaged communities are extremely vulnerable to the impact of dementia.

 Ştefania received a master’s degree in Public Management from Bocconi University and holds a PhD in Health Economics.
-She is a senior researcher at the European Centre for Social Welfare Policy and Research in Vienna (UN affiliated) and regularly consults for the WHO, the World Bank and the European Commission.
+She acts as technical advisor for long-term care at the WHO Regional Office for Europe and is affiliated researcher at the European Centre for Social Welfare Policy and Research in Vienna (UN affiliated).